HarborCompliance/todo-interview-app/README.md

 ## Bonus User Story

-As an unauthenticated user, I can filter todos based on status
+As an unauthenticated user, I can filter tasks based on status

 *Acceptance criteria*

 - Given that I’m on the homepage,
-- I can see all the todos in a table as descibred in Story #2,
+- I can see all the tasks in a table as descibred in Story #2,
-- And I can also see a dropdown filter that contains the available todo statuses,
+- And I can also see a dropdown filter that contains the available task statuses,
 - And I can see a search button,
 - I select a status from the dropdown,
 - And I press the search button,
-- I can only see the todos with the selected status.
+- I can only see the tasks with the selected status.